jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/notifications.md

 **Go to type of vulnerability**.
 When you click on it,
 you will be directed to that
-type of vulnerability on the ASM.
+type of vulnerability on the ARM.

 ![Vulnerability Assignment](https://res.cloudinary.com/fluid-attacks/image/upload/v1651005445/docs/web/notifications/notif_vuln_assignment.png)